-Trowers & Hamlins LLP conducts business in our offices in London, Birmingham, Exeter, Manchester, Abu Dhabi and Dubai.
+Trowers & Hamlins LLP conducts business in our offices in London, Birmingham, Exeter, Manchester, Abu Dhabi, Dubai and Malaysia.
+In Malaysia, Trowers & Hamlins LLP is licenced by the Malaysian Bar Council as a Qualified Foreign Law Firm (QFLF).
 The partnership of Trowers & Hamlins practises through our offices in Bahrain and Oman.
-Our Cairo office operates as Trowers & Hamlins LLC in association with Nour Law Office.
-In Malaysia, Trowers & Hamlins International Limited has a non-trading representative office approved by the Malaysia Investment Development Authority.
-Trowers & Hamlins LLP has an association in Syria with Sultans Law and in Jordan with Abdul Karim Al-Fauri.
+Trowers & Hamlins LLP has an association in Jordan with Abdul Karim Al-Fauri.

 The UK business of the general partnership of Trowers & Hamlins was transferred to Trowers & Hamlins LLP on 1 October 2008 and the Abu Dhabi and Dubai businesses of the general partnership of Trowers & Hamlins transferred to Trowers & Hamlins LLP in early 2009.
-Some of the pages of this website and documents available on them were created before conversion to LLP status, but nothing in them is to be taken to mean that Trowers & Hamlins LLP or Trowers & Hamlins LLC are general partnerships or have unlimited liability.
+Some of the pages of this website and documents available on them were created before conversion to LLP status, but nothing in them is to be taken to mean that Trowers & Hamlins LLP is a general partnership or has unlimited liability.

 On this website and in any other context, the words Trowers & Hamlins, we, us or our refer to Trowers & Hamlins LLP and any of its affiliates, unless the context requires otherwise and affiliate means any corporate entity, partnership, firm or other undertaking (other than the LLP) which incorporates the name "Trowers & Hamlins" or is otherwise owned or controlled by us (whether in whole or in part).